flavienbwk/ceph-kubernetes/README.md

 - 👉 Get a safe & replicated storage
 - 👉 Enjoy a _ReadWriteMany_ storage class
-- 👉 Scale storage horizontally
+- 👉 Scale storage horizontally and safely

 ## What